tjaung/image_manager_client/README.md

 # Vue.js Image Management App

 This is a **Vue.js** application that provides an intuitive interface for managing image files and folders.
 Users can upload images, create folders, and view metadata such as file size, dimensions, and color mode.
+If you are viewing this application and you are from **DigiM**, please check out the **About** and **Documentation** pages via the navigation bar.

 ## Features